[rank_math_breadcrumb]

 Installing Both Dry Wells and French Drains

 In some circumstances, it makes sense to install a dry well and a french drain.
-If you want to dry out a wet area on your property while also directing water away from the property, then both dry wells and french drains can be used.
+If you want to dry out a wet area on your property while also directing water away from the property, then you can use both dry wells and french drains .

 In this scenario, it is best if you install dry wells around the perimeter of the property and have them drain into a french drainage system in another part of your yard that will route surface runoff into the dry well pit with a downspout drain.